- Transportation (MCDOT)

 Will there be sidewalks or multi-use paths throughout the community?

-No. Sidewalks and multi-use paths do not fall under the scope of work for the Tonto Hills Low Volume Road (LVR) project.
-LVR projects are designed to mitigate dust, improve the roadway surface and drainage, and retain the “look and feel” of the community.
-The project team designs these improvements to fit within the existing MCDOT Right of Way (ROW) to have minimal impact to property owners.
-The current ROW within the Tonto Hills community is not wide enough to support the addition of sidewalks or multi-use paths.
-Adding these would require, at a minimum, an additional 5 to 10 feet of land from property owners to make the ROW wide enough to meet minimum design standards.
+No. Sidewalks and multi-use paths do not fall under the scope of work for the Tonto Hills paving project.
+The project is being designed to mitigate dust, improve the roadway surface, and retain the “look and feel” of the community.
+The current Right of Way within the Tonto Hills community is not wide enough to accommodate the addition of sidewalks or multi-use paths.
+Adding these would require, at a minimum, an additional 5 to 10 feet of land from property owners to make the Right of Way consistent and wide enough to meet minimum design standards.

-Will the county be responsible for the potential erosion that could happen in the slope easements?
+Will the county manage the potential erosion that could happen in the slope easements?

 Yes, MCDOT maintenance crews will maintain all slope easements within the community.